 Triple C Competency Based Curriculum

-Triple C is a competency-based curriculum for family medicine residency training based on the CanMEDS-FM framework and the Evaluation Objectives in Family Medicine.
+Triple C is a competency-based curriculum for family medicine residency training based on the CanMEDS–Family Medicine framework and the Assessment Objectives for Certification in Family Medicine.

 - Comprehensive education and patient care

 - Competent to provide comprehensive care in any Canadian community

 - Prepared for the evolving needs of society

 - Educated based on the best available evidence on patient care and medical education